Cleaning Opal Jewellery

 Unsure of the best way to clean opals at home?
 It’s easy once you know how!
 Check out our guide on cleaning opal jewellery…

 Cleaning opal jewellery can be pretty daunting if you are unsure of what kind of opal your jewellery is set with.
 Opal jewellery can either be solid opal, doubles or triples which we will get into in just a second.
 But first just a little bit more info on opals themselves.

 Opals are a hydrated amorphous form of silica.
 The opals you find in jewellery can have a water content of between 6% to 10% as these opals are considered gem grade.
 With a rating on the Mohs scale of just 5.5-6.5, you can see how delicate the beautifully unique gemstones are.
 The allure of opals is magnified by the fact that no two opals are the same.

 So now how to clean opal jewellery.
 Before cleaning opals it’s important to know whether your opal is a solid opal, a doublet or a triplet.

 Solid opal is an opal which has only been cut and polished, indicating that the jewellery features a solid piece of opal stone.

-Doublet opal is a thin layer of opal, almost shell like which is cemented onto a black backing.
+Doublet opal is a thin layer of opal, almost shell-like, which is most often glued onto a black backing.
 These types of opal have 2 layers, hence the name doublet.

-Triplet opals are similar to doublet opals but they have a thin transparent layer on top of the opal to give it protection.
+Triplet opals are similar to doublet opals but they have a thin transparent layer on top of the opal to offer protection.
 This layer is usually made out of glass or another transparent precious stone.